gudesystems/upload.py/README.md

 ## HTTPS / Authentication

-- `upload.py` is using HTTP to upload config and firmware
+- GDM uses HTTP to upload config and firmware
 - using HTTPS and user Authetification can be enabled in `upload.ini`
 - either tweak `[httpDefaults]` or the appropriate device section like e.g. `[192.168.1.11]`
   - `ssl=1` enabled HTTPS